natsun08/visualized_webserver/README.md

 - Enter "5" for event-based mode.
 2. Choose the desired algorithm based on the menu displayed on the terminal.

-To view the CPU time of the current mode (i.e., single-threaded, multi-threaded, and event-básed), enter "7".
+To view the CPU time of the current mode (i.e., single-threaded, multi-threaded, and event-based), enter "7".